adelbertc/adelbertc.github.io/src/posts/2017-08-13-installing-nixos.md

    used and I'm paranoid.
 4. `pvcreate /dev/mapper/enc-pv` to create a physical volume on the partition.
 5. `vgcreate vg /dev/mapper/enc-pv` to create a volume group.
-6. `lvcreate -L <# of GB of swap space you want>G swap vg` to create swap space.
+6. `lvcreate -L <# of GB of swap space you want>G -n swap vg` to create swap space.
 I wasn't sure how much to put here and some preliminary searching led to long arguments about why an apparently old rule of 2 x (amount of RAM) is no longer necessary.
 I was lazy so I just put 16G, but you may want to put more thought into this than I.
 7. `lvcreate -l '100%FREE' -n root vg` to allocate the rest of the partition for your root filesystem.